 Economic Impact of Migration and Remittances

-For some countries money sent back in the form of remittances from migrant workers comprise a substantial portion of GDP and their balance of payments.
+For some countries, money sent back in the form of remittances from migrant workers comprises a substantial portion of GDP and their balance of payments.
 For very poor countries like Tajikistan, remittances make up nearly 50% of GDP so clearly it is very important for increasing GDP and living standards.

 This money can be used to reduce relative poverty and fund capital investment.
 It counts as a credit in the balance of payments current account (net transfers) and so enables a higher standard of living.
 It can fund capital investment and small business